-If you want the short version of this review, Sage Oracle Touch is probably the best coffee maker you can buy for domestic use, and certainly the best bean to cup.
+If you want the short version of our Sage The Oracle Touch review, it's probably the best coffee maker you can buy for domestic use, and certainly the best bean to cup.
 The longer version now follows.
-NB: Sage is no longer affiliated with slaphead cooking scientist Heston Blumenthal.

-One very popular alternative is the capsule-based espresso machine.
-These machines are the easiest of all to use – just drop a pod in the chamber and press a button – and most of them produce very consistent results that are surprisingly rich in flavour and with excellent crema (the creamy caramel-coloured topping on every good espresso).
+One very popular alternative is the Best capsule coffee machine.
+These also servce up espresso but are much easier to use – just drop a pod in the chamber and press a button – and most of them produce very consistent results that are surprisingly rich in flavour and with excellent crema (the creamy caramel-coloured topping on every good espresso).

-Another increasingly popular espresso-making alternative is the bean-to-cup method.
-While not as practical or as tidy as a capsule-based model, bean-to-cup machines definitely take the general palaver of preparing espresso out of the equation.
+However, in between these two extremes of convenience (or lack of it) are the Best bean-to-cup coffee makers.
+While not as practical or as tidy as a capsule-based model, bean-to-cup machines take the general palaver out of preparing espresso.
 You simply pre-load a hopper with beans, select your style of brew (espresso, latte, etc) and a minute or two later a single shot espresso (or whatever you’ve requested) is delivered to you on a tray by a tall, handsome Italian gentleman (well maybe not that last bit).

-Sage has proved time and again that it’s one of the best small appliance manufacturers on the shop floor and this gargantuan fully automatic espresso maker is a prime, albeit pricy, example of the type of design and workmanship they put into their products.
+Sage has proved time and again that it’s one of the best small appliance manufacturers on the shop floor.
+And while Sage is no longer affiliated with slap-head cooking scientist Heston Blumenthal, its gear still has a very high-end and high-tech air and serves up great results.
+This gargantuan fully automatic espresso maker is a prime, albeit pricy, example of the type of design and workmanship they put into their products.

 Sage Oracle Touch: design and features

-The second thing to mention is that it’s big, as in bloody-hell-where-are-we-going-to-put-the-kettle big.
+This machine is big.
+As in 'bloody-hell-where-are-we-going-to-put-the-kettle-now?' big.
 Measuring a substantial 39.2cm in width, 37.3cm in depth and 45.4cm in height, the Oracle Touch is truly gargantuan and seriously heavy, too.
 Which leads us to a brilliant feature that has nothing to do with making coffee.

 Underneath the large stainless steel overflow tray there’s a circular plastic knob.
 Turn it and the whole machine lifts up on to a set of hidden mini caster wheels.
 Now you can move the whole machine freely about the worktop without giving yourself a hernia.
 Once back in position, simply turn the knob again and the whole shebang sits solid on the worktop again.
 This is just the type of hidden detail we love.
 While we’re under the bonnet, as it were, the same space also contains a handy little drawer for storing the cleaning tools and a spare portafilter insert.